JacquesLucke/blender_vscode/README.md

 Some help from other developers would be very welcome.
 Please contact me if you want to help or just make a pull request.

+## Support

+If you want to support the development of this extension, please consider to join the [Blender Dev Fund](https://fund.blender.org/) which currently pays my bills.